ucsd-cse231/sp24/src/index.md

 and the usual final exam block will give an opportunity to make up credit on these if you miss them or get low scores.

-**Engagement** has two components – class participation and weekly (p)review quizzes.
-Most lectures will come with a 1-2 page handout, and you can submit the handout any time up until the start of the next lecture.
+For the **participation** credit, most lectures will come with a 1-2 page handout, and you can submit the handout any time up until the start of the next lecture.
 Credit is given for reasonable effort in engaging with the notes from the day on the handout.

-Quizzes will release each week around Wednesday, and be due Sunday evening.
+**Quizzes** will release each week around Wednesday, and be due Sunday evening.
 These serve as a review of the past week and a preview of the coming week.

 The standards for grade levels are: